Suhanjuneja/Suhan/README.md

 13.**VPN(Virtual Private Network)**

 A VPN (Virtual Private Network) is a technology that creates a secure and encrypted connection over a less secure network, such as the internet.
 VPNs are used to protect data privacy, enhance security, and provide anonymity while browsing online.
 Here’s a deeper look at what VPNs are and how they work

+**DBMS(DATA BASE MANAGEMENT SYSTEM)**

+A DBMS (Database Management System) is software that facilitates the creation, management, and manipulation of databases.
+It acts as an intermediary between users and the database, allowing for efficient data storage, retrieval, and manipulation.